-Denpasar is the islands capital and often a place skipped by most visitors.
+Denpasar is the island’s capital and often a place skipped by most visitors.
 Over 1 million locals call it home and it is pretty packed and chaotic.
 Denpasar is where the airport is located.
-On the east side, you’ll find Sanur beach and in the centre you’ll find a hub of authentic restaurants, shopping and parks.
+On the east side, you’ll find Sanur beach and in the center you’ll find a hub of authentic restaurants, shopping and parks.

 Popular Bali Tours

 Due to its proximity to the Equator, Bali experiences a considerably even climate with average daily temperatures which typically range between 20 to 33 °C throughout the year.
 The monsoon season in Bali runs from December to March.
 The best time to visit Bali is essentially between April and October, the island’s dry season.

 How to Get to Bali